Health Insurance for Seniors: Navigating Medicare and More

 It is essential to understand the coverage gap, commonly known as the donut hole, in Part D. The coverage gap is a period during which beneficiaries may have to pay a higher percentage of the cost of their medications.
 It is important for seniors to be aware of this gap and plan accordingly in order to avoid unexpected expenses.

-See also Pre-existing Conditions and Health Insurance: What You Should Know
+See also Health Insurance in the Gig Economy: What You Need to Know

 Formularies